Chalarangelo/30-seconds-of-interviews/README.md

 * Hoisting is JavaScript’s default behavior of moving declarations to the top
-* Functions are hoisted before variables
+* Functions declarations are hoisted before variable declarations
-* Mention of `strict` mode
-* `const` variables must be both declared and initialised before use
-* `let` variables must be declared before use

 ##### Additional links